Heathmont railway station

-Heathmont railway station is a commuter railway station on the Belgrave line, part of the Melbourne railway network.
-It serves the eastern Melbourne suburb of Heathmont in Victoria, Australia.
-Heathmont is a ground level unstaffed station, featuring two side platforms.
-It opened on 1 May 1926, with the current station was provided in 1982.
+Heathmont station is a railway station operated by Metro Trains Melbourne on the Belgrave line, part of the Melbourne rail network.
+It serves the eastern Melbourne suburb of the same name in Victoria, Australia.
+It was opened on 1 May 1926, with the current station layout dating from 1982.

 History

-Heathmont station opened on 1 May 1926 and, like the suburb itself, was named after the extensive heath and shrub-like vegetation across the elevated land in the area.
+Like the suburb itself, Heathmont was named after the extensive heath and shrub-like vegetation across the elevated land in the area.

+A station at the site was promised by the Victorian Railways in 1925.
+Locals in and around Heathmont had been campaigning for a station to be constructed on the line at Heathmont.

+In 1929, a post office was constructed in Heathmont, nearby to the station.

+After the Second World War, Heathmont began to urbanise rapidly with the influx of new migrants from Europe.
+Between 1953 and 1958, the population of Heathmont went from roughly 600 to around 3000.

 In 1977, the station building on the city-bound platform (Platform 1) was provided.
-On 19 December 1982, a second platform (Platform 2) was provided at the station, as part of the duplication of the line between Ringwood and Bayswater.
+On 19 December 1982, a second platform (Platform 2) was opened, as a result of the duplication of the line between Ringwood and Bayswater.

+As part of the stations 100th anniversary in May 2026, celebrations were held at the station.
+Performers included a choir from a local primary school.

 Platforms and services

-Heathmont has two side platforms.
-It is served by Belgrave line trains.
+Heathmont has two side platforms and is served by Belgrave line trains.